There are literally hundreds of approaches to therapy. They can be viewed critically as does Vybíral, Z. (2014) in:

 DO NOT BE PERTURBED BY THIS CONCLUSION

-Throughout this website, you may be able to develop a new hobby: spot Robin being controlling!
+You may be able to develop a new hobby: spot Robin being controlling!
 It’s difficult not to let my guard slip from time-to-time.
 Sometimes I spell it but even that can be patronising, eh?

 Even well-respected researchers such as Norcross (1997) suggests that this challenging approach to the integration of available models invites confusion and irrelevancy.
 He required that the ‘‘me and not me’’ elements be established – note the ‘and’, rather than a ‘with’.
 He seems to exclude the ‘we’ or, at least, he is troubled by the even more complex boundary presented by ‘us’.
-You – working with me – are just one ‘commonality’.
-I’d assert that it is a rather important ‘commonality’ too often missed.
+You – working with me – are just one of the ‘commonalities’.
+I’d assert that it is a rather important one too often missed.
 Dan Siegel seems more able to spot it with his new word: MWe.

-Consider, for example, this summary of the most of the models available to us:
+Consider, for example, this summary of some models: